-You can enable keyboard navigation in the RadGrid control by setting the ClientSettings.AllowKeyboardNavigation property to True (its default value is False).
+You can enable keyboard navigation in the RadGrid control by setting the ClientSettings.AllowKeyboardNavigation property to True (its default value is False) as well as test it in the Keyboard Support demo demo.
 Currently the following features are supported:

 Access Keys: An access key is a key combination (e.g. Alt+F) that lets the user move focus to the grid and subsequently use the Up and Down arrow keys for navigation.
 The access key is defined using the AccessKey property.
 For example, setting the AccessKey property to "F" enables users to move focus to the grid by typing Alt+F.